andrewt0301/hse-acos-course/docs/part2os/03_SystemCalls/lecture.md

    The program must be based on system calls `open`/`close`/`read`/`write`.
    Keep the number of system calls to a minimum: use buffers of proper size.
-   Take into account page size (typically, equals to 4096 bytes) and file size (can be obtained using the [fstat]( https://man7.org/linux/man-pages/man3/fstat.3p.html) system call).
+   Take into account page size (typically equals to 4096 bytes) and file size (can be obtained using the [fstat]( https://man7.org/linux/man-pages/man3/fstat.3p.html) system call).